WITS Academy

-W.I.T.S.
-Academy is an American teen drama sitcom created by Catharina Ledeboer that aired on Nickelodeon from October 5, 2015 to October 30, 2015.
-The series stars Daniela Nieves as Andi Cruz, a teen girl who studies and trains to be the first ever human Guardian at the W.I.T.S.
-Academy.
-The show is a spin-off to Every Witch Way and it's based on the third season of the globally successful Nickelodeon teen TV drama Grachi.
+WITS Academy is an American telenovela-formatted teen sitcom that aired on Nickelodeon from October 5, 2015 to October 30, 2015.
+The show, a spin-off/sequel to Every Witch Way, was announced on February 25, 2015, and was created by Catharina Ledeboer, produced by Viacom International and Cinemat Inc, executive produced by Tatiana Rodriguez and José V Scheuren.
+Daniela Nieves, Julia Antonelli and Todd Allen Durkin reprise their roles as Andi, Jessie and Agamemnon.
+On December 17, 2015, actor Todd Allen Durkin announced that he would be leaving the show, and on March 24, 2016, actress Daniela Nieves stated that the show was cancelled.

 Plot

 Andi (Emma's best friend) is finally becoming a Guardian, as she is now training and studying at the W.I.T.S.
 Academy, the Magic Realm's most esteemed school for witches and wizards-in-training, or WITs.
 As the best friend and unofficial Guardian to the Chosen One, she will have to work hard to prove that she can live up to expectations as the first and only human Guardian.
 Andi is also in charge of getting two of the Academy's toughest WITs to graduation day: Jessie, Jax's little sister, and Ben, a young wizard-in-training.
 Andi meets other Guardians-in-training, like Luke, Lily's cousin, who becomes her love interest, Ruby, who becomes her rival, and Kim, who becomes her best friend.
 Luke and Andi become a couple, while Ruby is expelled from the Academy.

 The Magic Realm's school for witches and wizards in training it's based in the "E.D.B.
-(Escuela de Brujas / Witches College) which appears on the third season of Grachi, the original TV show in which Every Witch Way it's based.
+(Escuela de Brujas / Witches College) which appears on the third season of Grachi, the original TV show on which Every Witch Way is based.